When Do I Start Planning for College?

 • Do something productive during the summer: Travel, community service, work, volunteer, sports or music camp are all good options. read at least one book of your choice.

-It is hard to think about college when you have just started high school, but, but you need to start thinking about it seriously now.
+It is hard to think about college when you have just started high school, but you need to start thinking about it seriously now.
 The reason is simple — your 9th grade academic and extracurricular record will be part of your college application.
 Low grades in 9th grade can seriously jeopardize your chances of getting into the country’s most selective colleges.
-Keep a journal of all your activities!
+Star a journal to keep track of all your activities!

 • Read a Lot-The more you read, the more you will develop your writing, comprehension and verbal skills.